 Phonics intervention groups were implemented in Year 1 and 2, enabling targeted teaching to maximise progress.
-Progress was reflected in Phonics assessment scores for 2021/22 which were:
+Targeted support in the Early Years and in Year 6 enabled areas of identified need to be addressed.
+Progress was reflected in outcome data for 2024: